Understanding Uterine Bleeding

 There are different kinds of uterine growths.
 These include:

 - Fibroids.
-These are round "knots" of muscle tissue in the uterus.
+These are round knots of noncancer (benign) muscle tissue in the uterus.

 - Polyps.
 These are soft tissue growths in the uterine lining.
-They often hang into the uterus.
+They often extend into the uterus.

 - Adenomyosis.
 This is when the uterine lining grows into the muscle wall.